 As the new school year begins, I believe in setting the stage for genuine interactions in my classroom without resorting to typical ice breakers.
 I find that fostering curiosity and interest from the outset is crucial, especially in a subject like math, which often carries a negative reputation among students.
 So, I’ve designed my approach for the first few days of school to create an environment where students naturally engage with one another and build authentic connections.

 My mission is to break down the infamous “math wall” that students often bring with them on the first day.
 To achieve this, I kick off the class with a brain teaser that sparks intrigue and discussion.
-The puzzle challenges them to count the number of squares shown, and while it seems straightforward, it surprises most students.
-The quest for the solution fosters organic conversations and increases their curiosity.
+The puzzle challenges them to count the number of squares shown, and while it seems straightforward, the answer surprises most students.
+I also created a video that shows them in real time the answer!

 Solid routines are the backbone of a well-run classroom, where students know precisely what to do without constant reminders.
 I implement “Show Me the Money,” a do-now activity that serves as an incentive-based social-emotional learning (SEL) worksheet.
 In these ten minutes at the beginning of each class, students earn money for correctly answered questions, which they can then spend on prizes like homework passes or extra credit coupons.